skvl/xen/docs/misc/xen-command-line.markdown

 in combination with cpuidle.
 This option is only expected to be useful for developers wishing Xen to fall back to older timing methods on newer hardware.

+### asid
+> `= <boolean>`

+> Default: `true`

+Permit Xen to use Address Space Identifiers.
+This is an optimisation which tags the TLB entries with an ID per vcpu.
+This allows for guest TLB flushes to be performed without the overhead of a complete TLB flush.

 ### ats
 > `= <boolean>`

-> Default: `true`
+> Default: `false`

-Permits Xen to set up and use PCI Address Translation Services, which is required for PCI Passthrough.
+Permits Xen to set up and use PCI Address Translation Services.
+This is a performance optimisation for PCI Passthrough.

+**WARNING: Xen cannot currently safely use ATS because of its synchronous wait loops for Queued Invalidation completions.**

 ### availmem
 > `= <size>`